 RPA can Execute Basic and Sophisticated Lookups as well as Transport Data between Legacy Systems

-RPA can help firms extract data from common forms in the correct format with the right technology.
+RPA can help firms extract data from common forms in the correct format with the right intelligent data capture technology.
 The processing server gathers photos, processes raw data, and sends the results to an RPA bot with programmed intelligence.

 Finally, even if it requires keystrokes to function, the bot subsequently transfers this well-formatted data to the company’s legacy system.